YoYoGames/GMEXT-DeclaredAgeRange/README.md

 This repository was created with the intent of presenting users with the latest version available of the extension (even previous to marketplace updates) and also provide a way for the community to contribute with bug fixes and feature implementation.

-This extension will work on Android.
+This extension will work on iOS.

 EXTGEN PROJECT: `source/PlayAgeSignals_gml/extensions/DeclaredAgeRange/source/`